Skip to main content

 However, the myth that I might get more sales of maps around Christmas time has been busted - with the amount of sales not being enough to consider that route to be gainful in a financial way, it really does mark the end of the quest to host a fantasy mapping stall at a craft fair.

-So, going forward, it is definitely a case of continuing to build an audience and hopefully selling something at an online marketplace - the good news is that the Carpenters have told me that her husband's friends are selling some 3D fantasy map prints online and are doing pretty well... which gives hope that I can still have a shot at success with my business idea.
+So, going forward, it is definitely a case of continuing to build an audience and hopefully selling something at an online marketplace - the good news is that quite a few people are selling some 3D fantasy map prints online and are doing pretty well... which gives hope that I can still have a shot at success with my business idea.
 And whilst the Geek Retreat is out of the question as far as selling them physically due to budgeting pressures on their end, other tabletop retailers, such as Langden Games, are not out of the question either.

 With that, I am off to enjoy the few days' break that I have before returning to normal fantasy map business, and figuring out what else will I do with my life.